The Sunday Spark – 15-minute cities are a good thing

 I’m not suggesting we turn back the clock but if we’re ever going to solve our societal and environmental issues, we need to embrace different ideas.
 Instead of resisting and attacking everything that doesn’t align with our life and our personal view of the world, why not take the time to learn more so we can form an educated opinion?

+The neighbourhood where I live has a very low walkability score.
 As I look toward the future, I can see a day when I’d love to live in a neighbourhood where I wouldn’t need a car.
-It’s clear that 15-minute cities are a concept that needs serious consideration.
+As our population ages, 15-minute cities are a concept that needs serious consideration in our car-centric society.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.